Icinga/icinga2/doc/2-getting-started.md

 >
 > The path to the Icinga Web `clearcache` script may differ.
 Please check the
 > [Icinga Web documentation](https://docs.icinga.org) for details.

+#### <a id="icinga-web-debian-notes"></a> Icinga Web on Debian systems

+Since Icinga Web 1.11.1-2 on Debian and Ubuntu, the IDO autoconfiguration has been moved to additional packages.

+The package `icinga-web` no longer configures the IDO connection, you can use one of the config packages:

+ - `icinga-web-config-icinga2-ido-mysql`
+ - `icinga-web-config-icinga2-ido-pgsql`

+These packages take care of setup up the IDO connection, enabling the command pipe from Icinga Web and depend on the corresponding packages of Icinga 2.

+Please read the README.Debian files for details and how to do advanced configuration:

+ - `/usr/share/doc/icinga-web/README.Debian`
+ - `/usr/share/doc/icinga-web-config-icinga2-ido-mysql/README.Debian`
+ - `/usr/share/doc/icinga-web-config-icinga2-ido-pgsql/README.Debian`

+If you change the XML configuration of Icinga Web, make sure to clear the config cache:

+    # /usr/lib/icinga-web/bin/clearcache.sh

+> **Note**
+>
+> When you use an older version of icinga-web you should install it with:
+> `apt-get install --no-install-recommends icinga-web`

 #### <a id="setting-up-icinga-web-summary"></a> Setting Up Icinga Web Summary